LOGSAFE: Logic-Guided Verification for Trustworthy Federated Time-Series Learning: Acknowledgments

-To the best of our knowledge, this is the first work to leverage temporal reasoning properties as a defense against poisoning attacks in Federated Learning (FL) in general, and Federated Time Series (FTS) specifically.
+To address this weakness, to the best of our knowledge, this is the first work to leverage temporal reasoning properties as a defense against poisoning attacks in Federated Learning (FL) in general, and Federated Time Series (FTS) specifically.
 Our approach is pioneering in its use of the semantic behaviors of clients, which presents a novel perspective that is orthogonal to existing model-agnostic defenses in FL.
 Specifically, we focus on the operational range property and a qualitative semantic evaluation of reasoning logic.
 Future research could expand upon this by investigating more complex properties, such as nested logic and the quantitative semantics of reasoning specifications.
 Additionally, there is significant potential to extend this work into other domains where symbolic reasoning-enabled learning can be beneficial, such as healthcare~\cite{antunes2022federated,nguyen2022federated}, where sensitive data must be carefully protected, or autonomous systems~\cite{pola2019control,xianjia2021federated}, where robustness and safety are critical.
 Since \thename{} is orthogonal to existing defenses, it could be tailored as an add-on component to enhance current defense methods.
 However, as FL defenses often involve the combination of multiple components, directly integrating \thename{} is not straightforward and would require further effort.
+In conclusion, our method shows remarkable improvement in defending against poisoning attacks in FTS.
+Future works can extend current evaluation setting with more datasets from multiple domains such as Smart Cities, medical analysis and power systems~\cite{krajzewicz2002sumo}~\cite{murat2020application}~\cite{lai2018modeling,zhou2021informer}.